puppetlabs/puppet-docs/source/puppet/5.0/http_api_json_switch.md

 title: "The PSON to JSON switch"
 ---

 PSON is our vendored version of `pure_json` with Puppet patches applied.
-It is much slower than the native compiled versions of JSON available in nearly all modern Ruby distributions from 1.9.3 and newer.
-By moving to JSON, we ensure maximum interoperability with other languages and tools, and you will see better performance, especially when the master is parsing JSON facts and reports from agents.
+It is much slower than the native compiled versions of JSON available in nearly all modern Ruby distributions versions 1.9.3 and newer.
+By moving to JSON, it ensures maximum interoperability with other languages and tools, and better performance, especially when the master is parsing JSON facts and reports from agents.

 ### What changed

-* Puppet 5 agents prefer JSON over PSON when requesting node, catalog and `file_metadata` objects as can be seen in an agent's HTTP header `Accept: application/json, text/pson`.
-Puppet 5 servers return JSON encoded objects in the body of the HTTP response.
+* Puppet 5 agents prefer JSON over PSON when requesting node, catalog and `file_metadata` objects.
+You'll see this in an agent's HTTP header as `Accept: application/json, text/pson`.

+* Puppet 5 servers return JSON encoded objects in the body of the HTTP response.

 * Puppet 5 agents send facts and reports in JSON by default, including App Orchestration deployments when agents are running from a cached catalog.

 * Puppet 5 agents and servers include a charset encoding when using JSON or other text-based content-types, similar to `Content-Type: application/json; charset=utf-8`.
 This is necessary so that the receiving side understands what encoding was used.

-### What is not changing
+### What is staying the same

 * Puppet 3 and 4 agents will continue to use PSON for network communication when communicating with Puppet 5 servers.
 This is important so that you can upgrade older agents to Puppet 5.